niths09/Web-Table-Extractor/README.md

-# Wikipedia Population Table Data Extraction
+# World Population Data Extraction

-This project demonstrates web scraping using Selenium WebDriver to extract data from an HTML table on a Wikipedia page.
-Specifically, it retrieves the list of countries and territories by total population, presenting a real-world example of data extraction and automation using Selenium.
+This project automates the extraction of country-wise population data from the Worldometers website using Selenium WebDriver.
+The script captures key statistics, such as population, density, and urban population percentage and displays them in a tabular format in the console.

 ## Features
-- Automates navigation to a Wikipedia page on country populations.
+- **Automated Web Navigation**: Accesses the Worldometers Population by Country page programmatically.
-- Extracts data from an HTML table, including:
+- **Dynamic Table Parsing**: Extracts data dynamically from an HTML table using Selenium.
-  - **Location** (Country or territory)
+- **Data Columns Extracted**:
+  - Rank (No)
+  - Country
+  - Population
+  - Yearly Change
+  - Net Change
+  - Density
+  - Land Area
+  - Migrants
+  - Fertility Rate
+  - Median Age
-  - **Population**
+  - Urban Population (%)
-  - **Percentage of world population**
-  - **Date** of population data
-  - **Source** of the data
-  - **Notes**
+  - World Share
-- Processes table rows dynamically to handle updates to the table structure or content.
+- **Formatted Console Output**: Displays the extracted data in a neatly formatted table in the console.
-- Uses JavaScript for smooth scrolling to the target table.
+- **Smooth Scrolling**: Uses JavaScript Executor to scroll through the page for visibility of dynamic content.

 ## Prerequisites
-Ensure you have the following before running the project:
+Ensure the following are set up on your system:
 1. **Java Development Kit (JDK)** - Version 8 or above.
+2. **Selenium WebDriver** - Include the required Selenium libraries in your project.
-2. **Google Chrome** - Latest stable version.
+3. **Google Chrome** - Latest stable version.
-3. **ChromeDriver** - Version compatible with your Chrome browser.
-4. **Selenium WebDriver** - Included in the project dependencies.
+4. **ChromeDriver** - Ensure the ChromeDriver version matches your browser version.
+5. **Integrated Development Environment (IDE)** - Any IDE like IntelliJ IDEA or Eclipse for running Java programs.

 ## Technologies Used
-- **Java** - The programming language for the project.
+- **Java** - The programming language used for the project.
-- **Selenium WebDriver** - For web element interaction and automation.
+- **Selenium WebDriver** - For web automation and data extraction.
-- **Google Chrome & ChromeDriver** - For browser-based automation.
+- **Google Chrome & ChromeDriver** - To simulate browser-based interaction.
-- **JavaScript Executor** - For advanced browser interactions like scrolling.
+- **JavaScript Executor** - For smooth scrolling through the web page.